Table of Contents

 One of the biggest gaps in many biometric systems is their inability to tell if the person presenting the data is actually there in real time.
 Criminals exploit this by using photos, recordings, or digital fabrications to fool verification tools.
 In fact, some studies show that presentation attacks succeed up to 90 percent of the time.
 That’s why we need smarter, more dynamic solutions that can match the reliability of in-person checks.

-What Is Liveness Detection?
+What Is Liveness Detection in Biometrics?

 How Liveness Detection Works

-Some of the key indicators include:
+Some of the most common indicators include:

-• Eye movement and blinking
+- Eye movement and spontaneous blinking

-• Natural head movements and gestures
+- Natural head movements and posture changes

-• Pulse detection through skin tone variation
+- Pulse detection through slight changes in skin tone

 Types of Liveness Detection